 Should I investigate the facts of a situation before calling the Hotline?

-Is there a certain time I should call with my complaint?
+Is there a certain time I should file my complaint?

-NDSU contracts with a private company who has specially trained interviewers available to answer calls 24 hours a day, 7 days a week.
+NDSU contracts with a private firm who has specially trained interviewers available to answer calls 24 hours a day, 7 days a week, and also has a web-based form to complete, so NDSU employees can file their complaint when it is convenient and in a manner which is most comfortable.
 NDSU employees do not answer calls to the hotline.

 Will I be identified?

 No, you do not have to reveal your identity at anytime to the interviewer.
 You can, however, identify yourself if you so desire.
 Calls to the toll free number are routed to a call center and the hotline does not have caller ID capability, and the web form is through an anonymous portal.
 (While NDSU understands the importance of people wanting to remain anonymous, as a state entity, there are laws that we also must comply with in regards to open records.
 Callers don't have to provide their name to the Hotline.
 However, with regards to any written or electronic records, NDSU cannot guarantee absolute confidentiality.
 NDSU will do their best to protect the anonymity of the parties involved, however except as otherwise specifically provided by law or this policy, all records of the State Board of Higher Education, the North Dakota University System and its institutions are, pursuant to N.D.C.C.
 Section 44-04-18, public records, open and accessible for inspection during regular office hours).
 However employees need to keep in mind that an employee who intentionally furnishes false information is subject to disciplinary action, including suspension or dismissal.